It’s been a while since I last blogged. What’s happening in China these days?

 Critics of Western media coverage of China often complain that articles are overwhelmingly negative and rely on easily digested tropes that conform to foreign biases.
 But reports on China’s current political climate over the past few years no longer feel like tired, false narratives.
 Instead, they actually do reflect the depressing and growing concern that the situation is indeed getting worse each day.
 Orville Schell has a concise analysis of where things currently stand in the New York Review of Books this week, and it is quite ominous.
 Not to spoil it for you, but his concluding paragraph is:

-I actually have a related anecdote.
 A couple of months ago, on my way to work, I was listening in on some old people as they fell into conversation on the bus.
-One of them started ranting about the Zhongguo meng (the Chinese Dream), telling the others that they can forget about whatever the government was saying today because the government could be saying something else tomorrow.
-He referred to the ’60s and ’70s.
-I basically got to hear what every foreigner dreams of hearing, which is a Chinese person trashing the government/party.
-But even better, he was speaking quite forcefully and loudly in public and had captured the attention of the entire bus.
-The reaction of his audience ranged from stoic passivity to amused chuckling.
-I don’t presume to know what Chinese people are thinking, especially because they have been engineered to be hard to read, but I got the impression most people were rather impressed by the old man’s bravery in speaking his mind, as well as in general agreement with him.
+One of them started ranting about the Chinese Dream (Zhongguo meng), telling the others that they can forget about whatever the government was saying today because it could be saying something else tomorrow.
+He referred to the ’60s and ’70s, speaking quite forcefully and loudly.
+He had captured the attention of the entire bus, with people’s reactions ranging from stoic passivity to amused chuckling.

 Such signs of dissent are always exciting.
 Last month was a particularly great time of rebellion.
 This month, hardly a word.
 There’s a cycle to it; it bubbles over and then dies down, always simmering.
 Still, it is comforting to know that there are people willing to speak out.
 Not that it is putting pressure on Xi to stop testing the people’s limits, but at least there are limits somewhere.